ThisTestUser/FarLandsChronicles/Chapter 1 - The Original Far Lands/Part 0 - Setting Up.md

 Run decompile.bat.
 Everything should work out.

 There are still a few remaining fixes to work out.
 Replace the modified minecraft.jar with the unmodded copy of Beta 1.7.3.
 Launch your IDE (I'm using Eclipse) and add WorldEdit.jar as a library.
 After this, there shouldn't be any compiling errors.
-However, due to a bug in the decompiler, you'll need to fix some lines of code to run the program correctly:
+However, due to a decompiler bug, you'll need to apply some fixes to the code:

 First is SPCCommand.java.
 You should add `@Retention(RetentionPolicy.RUNTIME)` above where the class is declared, and also change the class into an interface, add default tags to the methods.
 When you're finished, the code should look like this: